West London Landlord EICR Checks

 Three major hazards from electricity at home

-Most accidents involving electricity in the home arise through faults in, or misuse of, domestic appliances or the electrical installation.
-Additionally, another major cause is objects being placed too close to a heat source, such as an electric heater or lamp.
+Most accidents involving electricity in the home arise through faults.
+For example faults in, or misuse of, domestic appliances or the electrical installation.
+Additionally, another major cause is objects being placed too close to a heat source.
+For example, such as an electric heater or lamp.
 In summary, the three major hazards from electricity in the home are electric shock, fire and burns.

 These can occur through: